packbackbooks/engineering-docs/careers/readme.md

 * Apprentice engineer
     * Only [allow admins and post authors](https://github.com/packbackbooks/questions/pull/4033) to delete a post.
 This PR changes backend permissions, restricting the ability to permanently delete a post to admins and the post author only.
 (Previously, professors and TAs could also delete posts.)
     * Show the [same text for progress indicators](https://github.com/packbackbooks/questions/pull/4014) on desktop and mobile.
-This PR standardizes the language presented to desktop and mobile users in our component that displays a user’s progress through a series of steps.
+This PR standardizes the language presented to desktop and mobile users in our component that displays a user's progress through a series of steps.
 (Previously, it hid useful data from mobile users, which is an accessibility failure.)
 * Engineer I
     * Create an endpoint for [getting grading intervals](https://github.com/packbackbooks/questions/pull/4034).
 This PR adds a new endpoint for fetching a collection of grading intervals belonging to a community.
 It has full test coverage and updates API documentation.
     * Create a component to [to list grading report deadlines](https://github.com/packbackbooks/questions/pull/3986).
 This PR adds a new component to list assignment deadlines for community grading.
 It includes automated testing, is WCAG AA compliant, and makes minor updates to E2E tests.